 How do you make a basement feel bright?
-Basement design inspiration can come in many forms, but this studio apartment in Taiwan is a stunning example of how to make a gloomy space more cheerful.
+Basement design inspiration can come in many forms.
+However, this colorful studio apartment in Taiwan is a stunning example of how to make a gloomy space more cheerful.

-The Easter Island statue planter in the entryway is a fun statement piece that gives you a flavor for the rest of the home, while the bathroom plays between dark and light tiles effectively.
+Check out the Easter Island statue planter in the entryway.
+It’s a fun statement piece that gives you a flavor for the rest of the home.
+Meanwhile, the bathroom plays between dark and light tiles effectively.

-Peeking into the main area of the home and you can see that a sunshine yellow beams through the apartment.
+Let’s peek into the main area of the home.
+You can see that a sunshine yellow beams through the apartment.
 This zesty lemon color was chosen to increase the lighting and create a warm effect for the room.

-To one side of the room there is ample storage, once again opting for bright colors that give the room some playfulness and warmth.
-Good storage organization is the solution to a clutter free household.
+There is ample storage on one side of the room.
+Once again, we see the designers opting for bright colors that add playfulness and warmth.
+Furthermore, they’ve ensured good storage organization, which is the solution to a clutter free household.

-You can see how everything fits alongside each other in the space, designating areas by function.
-A place for everything, and everything in its place.
+Overall, everything fits alongside each other in the space.
+In fact, areas are conveniently designated by function.
+There’s a place for everything, and everything’s in its place.

-A happy vignette calls you to be seated!
+A happy vignette invites you to be seated!

-The work area has space for both couples to complete their tasks.
-On the other hand the furniture can be moved around easily to accommodate guests in the small space.
+Moving along, the work area has space for the two homeowners to complete their tasks.
+The furniture can be moved around easily to accommodate guests in the small space.

-Initially the basement contained two rooms with poor traffic flow.
-But by opening up there is a broader view, with a good balance between light and shapes.
+The basement previously contained two rooms with poor traffic flow.
+Now, by opening up, there is a broader view, with a good balance between light and shapes.

-In here an ash gray was chosen to help lower the saturation of space color, and make it a comfortable place to unwind at the end of the day.
+Here, an ash gray was chosen to help lower the saturation of space color.
+This therefore makes the bedroom a calming place to unwind at the end of the day.

-One of the characteristics of the apartment is definitely the way the room is segregated into areas for sleep, work, and play.
-As sleep is arguably the most important of the three (for without sleep the others don’t happen), there is an adjustable curtain to help create a cocoon that keeps things quiet.
+One of the characteristics of the apartment is the way the room is segregated into areas for sleep, work, and play.
+Sleep is arguably the most important of the three (for without sleep the others don’t happen).
+As such, there is an adjustable curtain to create a cocoon that keeps the sleeping area quiet.

-Much easier to pull along a curtain and save space compared to a sliding door.
-If you’re thinking of doing this for your studio apartment, remember to go for thick black out curtains to reduce both light and noise.
+Pulling along a curtain is much easier and space savvy compared to a sliding door.
+If you’re thinking of using a curtain in your studio apartment, remember to go for thick black outs to reduce both light and noise.

-What a warm and cheerful place, with a quirky collection of items and a clever mixed use of space.
+All in all, what a warm and cheerful place!
+We certainly love the quirky collection of items and the clever, mixed use of space.
+What do you think?